jundalisay/spblist/content/en/social/economics/buddhist-economics.md

 - The most irrational economy is the one that depends on imports from afar and exports to unknown and distant peoples*
   - This is justifiable only in exceptional cases and on a small scale.

-> *Superphysics Note: Mercantilism does this because distant peoples usually have needs that cannot be addressed locally.
-This then leads to high profits for the merchant.
+{{< n n="Mercantilism does this because distant peoples usually have needs that cannot be addressed locally.
+This then leads to high profits for the merchant." >}}

 The modern economist <!-- admits that increased use of transportation between a man’s home and his workplace is a misfortune and not a high standard of life. - He --> would view the increase in the number of ton/miles per head of the population carried by a country’s transport system as proof of economic progress.